timthepost/runa/README.md

 This document outlines the system architecture and how its components interact at both a runtime and systems level.

-Name resulted from needing "A runtime" and "Arun" just didn't roll off the tongue so well.
+Name resulted from needing "A runtime" and "_Arun_" just didn't roll off the tongue so well, so _Runa_ it became.
 Runa's [reason for existing][8] is also kind of interesting, if you want to check it out.

-But let's get down to the nitty gritty.
+But let's get down to the nitty gritty:

 ## Core Components